SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Me?"
 Pinkie asked.

 "Yes, it will mean a lot more to her if you put your own love into it, don't you think?"
-Fluttershy said.

 "You're right, so I'm learning how to sew?"
-Pinkie asked.

-"Yes," Fluttershy said.
+"Yes."

 *Looks like Rainbow isn't the only one learning something today.*

 "We're going to use white thread, so it will be harder to see the seems," Fluttershy explained.

-"Okay," Pinkie said.
+"Okay."

 "Take this," Fluttershy said as she gave Pinkie a needle with white thread already on it.